 Sports Illustrated called his book Home and Away: Memoir of a Fan “extraordinary…uniformly superb…a memoir of such breadth and reach that it compares favorably with Fredrick Exley’s A Fan’s Notes.”
 It was at the top of several non-fiction bestseller lists.
 His book, and Jackie Robinson and the Integration of Baseball, was Barnes and Nobles’ Sports Book of the Year.
 His novel, Pretty Birds, the story of two teenage girls in Sarajevo during the siege, received rave reviews, Scott Turow calling it, “the most auspicious fiction debut by a journalist of note since Tom Wolfe’s. . . always gripping, always tender, and often painfully funny.
 It is a marvel of technical finesse, close observation, and a perfectly pitched heart.”
 Windy City, Simon’s second novel, is a political comedy set in the Chicago City Council.
 Baby, We Were Meant for Each Other, an essay about the joys of adoption, was published in August 2010.

 Simon’s tweets to his 1.25 million Twitter followers from his mother’s bedside in the summer of 2013 gathered major media attention around the world.
-His latest book is Unforgettable: A Son, a Mother, and the Lessons of a Lifetime.
+They inspired his New York Times bestseller book Unforgettable: A Son, a Mother, and the Lessons of a Lifetime.

 Laura Hillenbrand, the author of Unbroken and Seabiscuit, called the book “poignant, funny, intimate, and unforgettable.”
 Scott Turow called it “a treasure.
 It is as poignant and tender and wise as Tuesdays with Morrie, with the added virtues of being unflinching and, quite often, very funny.”
 Laurie Halse Anderson just called the book, “Amazing.
 Breathtaking.
 Affirming.
 This book will change lives, restore hopes to the brokenhearted, and remind the rest of us what is truly important.”
 Carlos Lozado of the Washington Post called it, in a rave review, “a book that easily matches its title.”

 Simon is a native of Chicago and the son of comedian Ernie Simon and Patricia Lyons Simon.
 He is married to Caroline Richard Simon, and their daughters are Elise and Paulina.
-His hobbies are books, theater, ballet, British comedy, Mexican cooking and “bleeding for the Chicago Cubs.”
+His hobbies are books, theater, ballet, British comedy, and Mexican cooking and “bleeding for the Chicago Cubs.”
 He has thrown out the first pitch at Wrigley Field (low and outside) and appeared as Mother Ginger in the Ballet Austin production of The Nutcracker.
 Scott received the Order of Lincoln from the State of Illinois in 2016, the state’s highest honor.
+He adds, “If you prick me, I’ll bleed Chicago Cubs blue.”